Saint-Solutions/python-fiix-cmms-client/README.md

 ## License

-see LICENSE.txt and NOTICE.txt for more information.
+see LICENSE for more information.